EBIvariation/vcf-validator/README.md

 * summary: Write a human-readable summary report to a file.
 This includes one line for each type of error and the number of occurrences, along with the first line that shows that type of error (default)
 * text: Write a human-readable report to a file, with one description line for each VCF line that has an error.
 * database: Write structured report to a database file.
-The database engine used is SQLite3, so the results can be inspected manually, but they are intended to be consumed by other applications.
+The database engine used is SQLite3, so the results can be inspected manually, but they are intended to be consumed by the debugulator.

 Each report is written into its own file and it is named after the input file, followed by a timestamp.
 The default output directory is the same as the input file's if provided using `-i`, or the current directory if using the standard input; it can be changed with the `-o` / `--outdir` option.